team-lightbulb/team-lightbulb.github.io/docs/ground-rules.md

 *Presently, the team acknowledges the potential of it's members.
 We commit to maintaining a collaborative work environment, supporting the professional growth of our teammates, and celebrating our benchmark successes on a weekly basis at least.

+*

 ## [**Contact Information**](contact-info.md)
 *We commit to maintaining an accurate contact list.

+*Unless absolutely necessary, ALWAYS communicate between each other in written form, preferably on Slack.
+If it isn't it written somewhere it didn't happen.
+  *This applies if you are going to call an impromptu meeting.

+*Try to keep communications within reasonable hours of the day/night.